shrinerb/shrine/README.md

 ### Custom metadata

-You can also extract and store completely custom metadata with the metadata
+You can also extract and store completely custom metadata with the add_metadata
 plugin:

 ```rb